solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 #### 4. Create an `initializeLookupTable` function

-Now that we have some helper functions ready to go, declare a function named `initializeLookupTable`.
-This function has parameters `user`, `connection`, and `addresses`.
+Next, we need to initialize a lookup table to hold the addresses of the recipients.
+The `initializeLookupTable` function will accept the following
+parameters:

+- `user`: The user's keypair (payer and authority).
+- `connection`: The Solana network connection.
+- `addresses`: An array of recipient addresses (public keys) to add to the lookup table.

 The function will:

-1. Retrieve the current slot
+- Retrieve the current slot to derive the lookup table's address.
-2. Generate an instruction for creating a lookup table
-3. Generate an instruction for extending the lookup table with the provided addresses
+- Generate the necessary instructions to create and extend the lookup table with the provided recipient addresses.
-4. Send and confirm a transaction with the instructions for creating and extending the lookup table
+- Send and confirm a transaction that includes these instructions.
-5. Return the address of the lookup table
+- Return the address of the newly created lookup table.

+Although the transaction includes the full recipient addresses, using the lookup table allows Solana to reference those addresses with significantly fewer bytes in the actual transaction.
+By including the lookup table in the versioned transaction, the framework optimizes the transaction size, replacing addresses with pointers to the lookup table.

+This design is crucial for enabling the transaction to support more recipients by staying within Solana’s transaction size limits.

 ```typescript
 async function initializeLookupTable(